HadyHashiam/HadyHashiam/README.md

 #### I am Nodea.js Developer
 Computer Science graduate from (CIC) with a focus on backend development, particularly using Node.js.
 Experienced in building RESTful APIs, real-time applications, and working with various modern technologies.
 Looking to apply my skills in a collaborative environment and further grow as a developer.

-Skills: JavaScript.js / Node.js / Nest.js / Angular / Git / HTML / CSS / Integration tools / Reverse Proxy / Load balancing
+others : Angular / Integration tools / Reverse Proxy / Load balancing

 ### Skills